- Publisher: Caret Press

 - ISBN: 978-1-9196232-4-5

-With contributions from acclaimed Georgian authors and bloggers Sarah Murden and Joanne Major.
+With contributions by acclaimed Georgian era authors Sarah Murden and Joanne Major